 Once your pieces are glued into a heart, use a dimensional foam adhesive to attach the "i like you" message front and center.

 6. Score the Fold

-Now grab your second heart (betcha thought we forgot about it, huh?).
-Place a ruler across the heart horizontally, about a ¾-inch from the top.
+Place a ruler across the second heart horizontally, about ¾" from the top.
 Use an embossing stylus or bone folder to score the card stock.